bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 Tips](https://bluz71.github.io/2018/03/15/bash-shell-tweaks-tips.html#bash-completion)
 post for details.

-Once enabled you will be able to use TAB-completion for most Git commands and related paths.
+Once enabled, you will be able to use TAB-completion for most Git commands and related paths.
 This will be a large time-saver.

 ## Git branch details in Bash prompt

-Once bash-completion has been enabled I also suggest adding Git branch information to your prompt.
+Once bash-completion has been enabled, I also suggest adding Git branch information to your prompt.

 As a starting point, add the following to your `~/.bashrc`: